ValveResourceFormat/ValveResourceFormat/README.md

 - *GUI Viewer* - A complete mess of winforms and other fun things.
 - *Library* - The only sane part of this repository, provides public API.

-You can download bleeding edge builds [from AppVeyor](https://ci.appveyor.com/project/xPaw/valveresourceformat/build/artifacts).
+⚒ You can download latest unstable build [from AppVeyor](https://ci.appveyor.com/project/xPaw/valveresourceformat/branch/master/artifacts).

 ## What's supported?
 - Model viewer